 - Support this step they have taken in agreeing to speak with you and let them know they are doing a good thing for themselves

-- Use genuineness and kindness in expressing your concerns about what you have observed or been told: Acknowledge your observations and express your concerns directly and honestly (but without judgement or labeling)
+- Use genuineness and kindness in expressing your concerns about what you have observed or been told: Acknowledge your observations and express your concerns directly and honestly (but without judgment or labeling)

 - Help them problem solve and explore options, solutions, and consequences related to their situation.